ZhuoyuanZheng/sa-sdk-ios/README.md

 # Sensors Analytics

-This is 3th party iOS SDK for Sensors Analytics.
+This is a 3th party iOS SDK for Sensors Analytics.

 ## Easy Installation